Devyani Internatl.

 (Reporting by Komal Salecha)

-Aug 13 (Reuters) - Devyani International DEVY.NS, which operates Pizza Hut and KFC restaurants in India, reported a nearly 88% slump in first-quarter profit on Wednesday, as it ramped up advertising to whip up demand that has remained sluggish for months.
+Aug 13 (Reuters) - Devyani International DEVY.NS, which operates Pizza Hut and KFC restaurants in India, reported a fall in first-quarter profit on Wednesday amid sluggish demand for fast food and higher costs.

 ($1 = 87.6650 Indian rupees)

-(Reporting by Ananta Agarwal in Bengaluru; Editing by Harikrishnan Nair and Sonia Cheema)
+(Reporting by Ananta Agarwal in Bengaluru; Editing by Harikrishnan Nair)

 (([email protected];))

-Aug 13 (Reuters) - Devyani International DEVY.NS, which operates Pizza Hut and KFC restaurants in India, reported a nearly 88% slump in first-quarter profit on Wednesday, as it ramped up advertising to whip up demand that has remained sluggish for months.
+Aug 13 (Reuters) - Devyani International DEVY.NS, which operates Pizza Hut and KFC restaurants in India, reported a fall in first-quarter profit on Wednesday amid sluggish demand for fast food and higher costs.

 ($1 = 87.6650 Indian rupees)

-(Reporting by Ananta Agarwal in Bengaluru; Editing by Harikrishnan Nair and Sonia Cheema)
+(Reporting by Ananta Agarwal in Bengaluru; Editing by Harikrishnan Nair)

 (([email protected];))